-So many events, so many champs, so much tennis in Melbourne
+So many events in Melbourne, until COVID disrupted the plan

 For some, the glut of tennis at Melbourne Park has the vibe of majors in times gone by — before a Grand Slam stadium had a retractable roof — when rain washed out play and those matches had to be crammed onto different days.
 For others, like British player Dan Evans, it felt like going back to junior tournaments, when it was the norm for multiple competitions to run concurrently.

 “They have obviously done a great job to get so many playing opportunities out there.
 The beauty of this is, if you lose … you can just go straight back out and prepare — you’ve not going to travel anywhere,” he said.
-“Obviously practice courts are not ideal right now, but there’s plenty off-site. “
+“Obviously practice courts are not ideal right now, but there’s plenty off-site.”

 And there’s fans — something fresh to the mix for players who’ve become used to playing to empty stands in the COVID-19 pandemic.

-Capacity is capped at 25% this week, allowing some extra space for the players to play and practice, something they’ve sorely missed while spending 14 days in hotel quarantine.
-It will rise to 50% for the Australian Open.
+Capacity has been capped at 25% this week, allowing some extra space for the players to play and practice, something they’ve sorely missed while spending two weeks in hotel quarantine.
+It’s expected to rise to 50% for the Australian Open.

-Melbourne hasn’t had any locally transmitted COVID-19 cases for weeks, and the state of Victoria has opened its domestic borders, something almost unimaginable at a time last year when the city was in lockdown and curfews were enforced during a coronavirus outbreak.

 Usually, the lead-up tournaments for the Australian Open are held in other state capitals and the top players tend to have the week off before the first major of the season.
 Not this time.
 The ATP Cup, which was played in Perth, Brisbane and Sydney last year, is now confined to two show courts at Melbourne Park.